Toward Adaptable Multi-Agent Reinforcement Learning: An Assumption-Aware Review: Scenario-Driven Adaptability

 \begin{enumerate} \item \textit{Complementary offline tasks:} Offline datasets should span distinct but related tasks to support compositional generalization during online adaptation. \item \textit{Representational consistency:} Observation and action spaces must be aligned across offline and online tasks to enable direct policy reuse without architectural changes. \item \textit{Behavioural diversity:} Offline data should include a mix of expert and suboptimal behaviours to encourage robust initialization and flexible fine-tuning. \end{enumerate}

-Overall, Offline MARL highlights a unique angle in the adaptability landscape: its success hinges on whether agents can generalize from fixed data distributions, regardless of the environment’s immediate configurability.
-When equipped with sufficiently rich offline data, a flexible learning algorithm may implicitly absorb a wide spectrum of interaction dynamics and task structures—mirroring the benefits of environmental diversity without explicit exploration.
-As such, offline MARL represents a promising bridge between sample-efficient learning and policy-level transfer, especially when embedded within diverse, modular benchmarks.
-However, multi-agent offline-to-online transfer remains underexplored in both algorithm design and system development compared to its single-agent counterpart~\cite{song2022hybrid, xie2021policy, ball2023efficient}.
+Overall, Offline MARL highlights a unique angle in the adaptability landscape: its success hinges on whether agents can generalize from fixed data distributions, and on whether the benchmark separates dataset coverage from policy transfer.
+When equipped with sufficiently rich offline data, a flexible learning algorithm may implicitly absorb a wide spectrum of interaction dynamics and task structures.
+However, scenario-driven evaluation should still report the source dataset, target scenario, permitted online interaction, and failure modes, because offline-to-online transfer remains underexplored in multi-agent settings compared with its single-agent counterpart~\cite{song2022hybrid, xie2021policy, ball2023efficient}.